Rhaenyra Targaryen: Season 2

+Season 3

+During the Battle of the Gullet, Rhaenyra is confined by her son and heir Jacaerys Velaryon for her protection.
+Jace is killed during the battle along with his dragon Vermax, devastating Rhaenyra.
+Rhaenyra leads Daemon, Hugh and Ulf on their dragons to King's Landing, quickly taking the Iron Throne with help from the City Watch, who are still loyal to Daemon.
+Rhaenyra then executes an imprisoned Otto Hightower, and finally claims the Iron Throne.

 Reception

 Rhaenyra is considered by many to be one of House of the Dragon's most popular characters and the series' most central figure.
-She was Included on IMDb's list of favourite new characters of 2022, and was named the show's best character by Men's Journal, with writer Griff Griffin noting, "Rhaenyra is a deeply complex, infinitely flawed, but never-less-than captivating character."
+She was included on IMDb's list of favourite new characters of 2022, and was named the show's best character by Men's Journal, with writer Griff Griffin noting, "Rhaenyra is a deeply complex, infinitely flawed, but never-less-than captivating character."
 In an article discussing the show's decision to depict so much of her life, Comic Book Resources called Rhaenyra, "the single most important character in the dance."
 Highlighting the necessity of showing the relationships she had with various characters at different stages of her life.
 Despite her status as a controversial historical figure in George R. R. Martin's world, Rhaenyra has been praised for being bold, defiant and ahead of her time.
 ComicBook.com called her "layered", "richly human", and "fierce" and In 2022 named her the best female TV character of the year with writer Nicole Drum stating, "over the course of the season, fans saw Rhaenrya deal with love, betrayal, intrigue, politics, heartbreak, and loss and it's a range of experiences that D'Arcy brought to life with sometimes gut-wrenching authenticity."

-Both actors' garnered acclaim for their portrayal of Rhaenyra, with Alcock receiving a nomination for a Critics' Choice Television Award and D'Arcy receiving two Golden Globe Award nominations.
+Both actors garnered acclaim for their portrayal of Rhaenyra, with Alcock receiving a nomination for a Critics' Choice Television Award and D'Arcy receiving two Golden Globe Award nominations.
 Writing for The A.V.
-Club Jenna Scherer highlighted alcock's work in the first season noting, "Alcock convincingly portrays her character's evolution as she tests the limits of her power, both as a woman and a ruler."
+Club Jenna Scherer highlighted Alcock's work in the first season noting, "Alcock convincingly portrays her character's evolution as she tests the limits of her power, both as a woman and a ruler."
 While lauding D'Arcy's introduction, senior Collider contributor Jessie Nguyen wrote that Rhaenyra's childbirth scene in episode six, "serves as a fast demonstration of D'Arcy's talent.
 From birth until the walk, the entire sequence was a single take, however, D'Arcy never wavered or broke character while still convincingly portraying Rhaenyra's misery and proving to be a tough opponent in the game."
 Additionally, Marcus Jones of IndieWire praised D'Arcy's take on Rhaenyra proclaiming: "Though House of the Dragon is an ensemble series, viewers can tell just by D'Arcy's presence that their Rhaenyra is the star of the show."

 In October 2022, Google created an Easter Egg animation of a Negroni Sbagliato after D'Arcy referred to it as their favourite drink in a viral interview with Olivia Cooke for HBO Max.